Kegbot/kegberry/index.md

 ## What can it do?

+* **Manage Your Kegs Online.** An online admin interface makes it simple to add and change kegs, configure system settings, and download backup data.
-* **Unlimited Taps and Kegs.** Whether you have a massive system with dozens of taps, or a simple single-tap kegerator, Kegberry is flexible.
+* **Comes In All Sizes.** Whether you have a massive system with dozens of taps, or a simple single-tap kegerator, Kegberry is flexible.
+  There's no fixed limit on the number of taps and kegs; it's a database.
 * **Keg Volume Monitor.** Want to know what's left?
 With a little extra hardware, your Kegberry becomes a powerful and battle-tested keg monitor.
 * **Digital Tap List.**  Give your taps an internet presence.
 Kegberry's server lets everyone know what's on tap, and you can show it off on a TV or HDMI display in spiffy fullscreen mode.
-* **Web-based Manager Interface.** An online admin interface makes it simple to add and change kegs, configure system settings, and download backup data.
 * **Twitter, Untappd, and more.** Links to [Untappd](https://untappd.com/) for beverage information; posts to your site's Twitter account when you add and remove kegs.